Bruce Smith: Buffalo Bills

 The next year, his defensive performance helped bring the Bills to Super Bowl XXV when he set a personal high in sacks with nineteen (three short of the then record for sacks in a season).
 He did not have a sack in either of the first two playoff games for the Bills, but Smith saved his efforts for Super Bowl XXV against the New York Giants.
 He sacked Jeff Hostetler in the end zone in the second quarter, becoming only the fifth player to record a Super Bowl safety (which gave the Bills a 12–3 lead in the second quarter).
 Later, Smith forced New York to turn the ball over on downs by tackling running back Ottis Anderson for a two-yard loss on a fourth-down conversion attempt.
 Only a failed last-second field goal attempt that narrowly went wide right kept the team from its first NFL championship.

 In 1991, though Smith's knee problems forced him out for most of the season, the Bills once again reached the Super Bowl.
 In 1992, in much better health, Smith was again a first-team All-Pro and was voted to the Pro Bowl while recording a team-leading fourteen sacks, and he repeated his sack total the following year.
 He led the league in forced fumbles twice with five (1994, 1996).

 By 1996, though the Bills' run of Super Bowl appearances had ended, Smith was still putting up prolific numbers, with ninety tackles and fourteen sacks.
 In 1997, Smith had 65 tackles and fourteen sacks and by 1998, although he was getting older, he still had a respectable fifty tackles and ten sacks.

 In the final postseason game of his career, he recorded a best in sacks with 2.5 in the wild card round game for the Bills against the Tennessee Titans, although they lost 22–16 on a last-second controversial play.

-Smith, along with Andre Reed and Thurman Thomas, was dumped from the Bills roster in an emergency salary cap measure after the 1999 season.
+Smith, along with Andre Reed and Thurman Thomas, were cut from the Bills roster in an emergency salary cap measure after the 1999 season.

 Washington Redskins

 Smith signed with the Washington Redskins as a free agent.
 Although he was now playing in mostly passing situations, he posted 58 tackles and ten sacks in his first season.
-He pressed onward in pursuit of Reggie White's all-time sacks record (198, achieved in 15 seasons), which he passed in Week 14 of the 2003 NFL season by sacking New York Giants quarterback Jesse Palmer in a 20–7 win at Giants Stadium.
-Smith finished his career with 200 career sacks, the only person ever to reach that mark.
+He pressed onward in pursuit of Reggie White's all-time sacks record (198, achieved in 15 seasons), which he passed in week 14 of the 2003 NFL season by sacking New York Giants quarterback Jesse Palmer in a 20–7 win at Giants Stadium.
+Smith finished his career with 200 career sacks, the only person ever to reach that mark, on a sack of Chicago Bears quarterback Rex Grossman.

 Smith had hinted in interviews that 2003 would be his final season, but never completely ruled out continuing to play.
 However, on February 24, 2004, the Redskins released Smith, saving $6.5 million in salary cap space.